Hip Fracture Prevention

 Moderate exercise can slow bone loss and maintain muscle strength.
 It can also improve balance and coordination.
 Good exercise options include climbing stairs, jogging, hiking, swimming, dancing, and weight training.

-Balance training and tai chi have been shown to decrease falls and reduce the risk of hip fracture.
+Tai chi and balance training with an emphasis on core conditioning have been shown to decrease falls and reduce the risk of hip fracture.
 Tai chi is a program of exercises, breathing, and movements based on ancient Chinese practices.
 These classes can also increase self-confidence and improve body balance.

 Be sure to talk to your doctor if you are just beginning an exercise program.